eurekaclinical/eureka/eureka-services/README.md

 ## Version 3.0 development series
 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eureka-services/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eureka-services)

-Version 3 will refactor the `eureka-services` and `eureka-protempa` modules to migrate from a layer architecture to a microservice architecture.
+Version 3 will refactor the `eureka-services` and `eureka-protempa-etl` modules to migrate from a layer architecture to a microservice architecture.
 It also will improve performance.

 ## Version history
 ### Version 2.5.2